TeleECG model of care

 Normal findings are communicated via a documentation tool to minimise disruption to rural ED workload.

-Appropriate management pathway initiated by rural ED staff based on decision support from TeleECG and local assessment:
+The appropriate management pathway initiated by rural ED staff based on decision support from TeleECG and local assessment.
+The management pathway includes:

-• State Cardiac Reperfusion Strategy (SCRS)1 for ST-elevation myocardial infarction (STEMI) (transmission of ECG)
+• State cardiac reperfusion strategy for ST-elevation myocardial infarction (STEMI)

-• Assessment for other causes and low risk acute coronary syndrome assessment as per Pathway for Assessment of Acute Coronary Syndrome for no evidence of high risk features.
+• Assessment for other causes and low risk acute coronary syndrome assessment as per Pathway for acute coronary syndrome assessment for no evidence of high risk features.

 Background

-Prompt recognition and evidence-based management of non-STEMI and unstable angina pectoris (UAP), reduces the risk of an adverse cardiac event.
+Prompt recognition and evidence-based management of non-STEMI and unstable angina pectoris, reduces the risk of an adverse cardiac event.

 People living in regional and rural areas have a high burden of cardiovascular disease.
 However, they may have limited access to specialist emergency care.